Scope

 Collection

-- meet its responsibilities under the Civil Defence Emergency Management Plan Order 2015, including to coordinate the provision of temporary accommodation for displaced people following a natural disaster event;
+• meet our responsibilities under the Civil Defence Emergency Management Plan Order 2015, including to coordinate the provision of temporary accommodation for displaced people following an emergency event, including a natural disaster;

-- Enforce any legal rights it may have; and
+• enforce any legal rights we may have; and

 Holding of information